belgattitude/soluble-jasper/README.md

 ## Features

-- Report generation in PDF (other formats will come soon)
+- Report generation in PDF (other formats can be supported, open an issue)
+- Datasources for JDBC, JSON and XML (url or filesystem)
 - Support for PSR-7 responses (stream)
-- JDBC and JSON datasources (xml will come soon)

 ## Requirements